internet4000/find/readme.md

 Some reasons why this project exists:
 - gain (self) control of where search queries go after leaving the web-browser.
+- to reflect on where all browser search queries and actions go (and their ammount)
 - experiement with what can be done from typing into any browser's URL (is the current cursor in a URL bar, a text search input, a REPL, a notebook?
 Or it is just me typing on the keyboard?)
+- experiment with maybe storing URL as bookmarks more easily; "local first/only" database explorations of "my own content" (could also optin keep track of searches, to re-use and edit, as `.bash_history` etc.)
 - try to handle "not just search" (alternative URL client entry point to [DDG](https://duckduckgo.com) or [Searx](https://en.wikipedia.org/wiki/Searx))